Sunday, July 29, 2012

 From the time I can remember, music has been part of my life.
 My mother used to play piano at home and sing random little songs while doing house work, and occasionally, she would stop whatever she was doing and sit down at the piano to play "The Glow-Worm".
 When she did this, she was transformed, bouncing her feet up and down on the pedals, smiling and laughing, and sometimes, even singing along with her playing.
 Every now and then, she might drift off into another song, but she always seemed to come back to The Worm.
 I guess that something about growing up around things like that made me want to play music from a fairly early age, so when I was eight years old, I began piano lessons with Mrs. Sims.

 Carrie Mae Sims stood about four feet ten inches tall, but she ran a tight ship.
 Her husband had passed away years before, and she lived alone in an immaculate little house on North Prescott Street, just off Walnut Grove Road.
 She had arthritis and often had trouble walking, so a lady came to her house several days a week to help with routine chores.
 Her beautifully decorated living room, replete with oriental rugs and sculptures of famous composers, was home to the upright "training" piano and a gorgeous black Steinway baby grand with matte finish ivory keys.
-Piano recitals were held twice a year, during the winter at Mrs. Sims' house, and in the spring at the Beethoven Club, a midtown performing arts venue housed in a beautiful restored home on Peabody Avenue.
+Piano recitals were held twice a year, during the winter at Mrs. Sims' house, and in the spring at the Beethoven Club, a midtown performing arts venue housed in a beautifully restored home on Peabody Avenue.

 I remember that one day, not too long after I'd started lessons, I decided I'd had enough and told my parents that I wanted to quit playing piano.
 My mother, having done all the legwork to get me started, told me that I would have to call Mrs. Sims myself to resign, so that evening, with my stomach in knots, I called her.
 She was understanding, and she told me that ultimately, quitting would have to be my decision.
 I told her that it was, and then a week later, having experienced severe musical withdrawal, I called her and asked humbly if I could start again.
 I never looked back.